AustinMcCumber/ChessGameAnalysis/README.md

 In the future, I will update this post to analyze data for specific time controls.
 I hypothesize that shorter time controls will result in an even higher win rate for white when the queen is developed first.
 Additionally, I would like to check how the games ended - resignations, time outs, or mates.
 Openings should also be looked at in these cases as well; I believe that the Wayward Queen and Scholar's Mate are likely common patterns here.
+Lastly, I would like to better understand why bringing the queen out first as Black seems to not have the same advantage.

 # Technical